 "Get over here, boy.
 She's fuckin' dead, just like you should be.
 You're only good for the same shit she was!"
 Hidan shrieked a protest when he felt a calloused hand close around his neck and tear him away.
 The wall met his back with a thundering collision, pinned there by his father's hand pressing into his windpipe.
 Tears dripped down Hidan's cheek, creating pink streams where the droplets washed away blood.
 A cold glint flipped on in his father's eyes.
 Hidan could only recount ever seeing the animalistic expression once.

 On a wolf, right before it pounced on a deer.

 Hidan's mouth opened to spit a slew of curses at his father, to scream and damn and bring down the wrath of the entire fucking sky.
-His lips had only just parted before a mouth crushed onto his, tasting strongly of bloody alcohol.
+His lips had only just parted before a mouth crushed onto his, tasting of bloody alcohol.
 Bile rose up Hidan's throat.
 His hands slammed against his father's shoulder, struggling to shove him off, but the older man was much too big.
 No amount of beating against his chest was going to deter him.
-Hidan's stomach dropped through the floor when he felt nails clawing at his clothes, ripping the fragile cloth away to expose traumatized skin.
+Hidan's stomach dropped through the floor when he felt nails clawing at his clothes.
+They ripped the fragile cloth away to expose traumatized skin.